 It’s useful for all types of teachers –– ESL and licensed teachers alike.

 “Is a TEFL certification necessary to teach abroad if I’m already an experienced teacher?”

 Some schools or countries won’t consider hiring you without it.

 However, while a TEFL certification isn’t technically required for qualified teachers with credentials, it is super beneficial: for your professional development, job search and, most importantly, your success as a teacher abroad.

 Read on to learn why certified teachers, experienced teachers, new grads and ESL teachers alike can benefit from getting a TEFL certificate.

 Teaching abroad is different from teaching at home

 Licensed teachers know all about teaching strategies, classroom management, and lesson planning to name a few.
-But your degree in teaching only focused on how to teach native speakers, not how to teach foreign language learners.
+But your bachelor’s degree in teaching is only focused on how to teach native speakers, not how to teach foreign language learners.